Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-1-MyOrg/README.md

 1. Select **Add a scope** button open the **Add a scope** screen and Enter the values as indicated below:
     1. For **Scope name**, use `ToDoList.Read`.
     1. Select **Admins and users** options for **Who can consent?**.
-    1. For **Admin consent display name** type in the details, `e.g. Allow the users of the app TodoListService-aspnetcore-webapi to read ToDo list items`.
+    1. For **Admin consent display name** type in *Read users ToDo list using the 'TodoListService-aspnetcore-webapi'.*.
-    1. For **Admin consent description** type in the details `e.g. Allows the app TodoListService-aspnetcore-webapi to read the signed-in users ToDo list items.`
+    1. For **Admin consent description** type in *Allow the app to read the user's ToDo list using the 'TodoListService-aspnetcore-webapi'.*.
-    1. For **User consent display name** type in the details `e.g. Read ToDo list items as yourself`.
+    1. For **User consent display name** type in *Read your ToDo list items via the 'TodoListService-aspnetcore-webapi'.*.
-    1. For **User consent description** type in the details `e.g. Allow the app TodoListService-aspnetcore-webapi to read ToDo list items on your behalf.`
+    1. For **User consent description** type in *Allow the app to read your ToDo list items via the 'TodoListService-aspnetcore-webapi'.*.
     1. Keep **State** as **Enabled**.
     1. Select the **Add scope** button on the bottom to save this scope.

     > Repeat the steps above for another scope named **ToDoList.ReadWrite**
 1. Select the **Manifest** blade on the left.
     1. Set `accessTokenAcceptedVersion` property to **2**.
     1. Select on **Save**.

 > :information_source:  Follow  [the principle of least privilege](https://docs.microsoft.com/azure/active-directory/develop/secure-least-privileged-access) whenever you are publishing permissions for a web API.

 ##### Publish Application Permissions